all-maps-lie/all-maps-lie-2020/assignments/assignment_01.md

 <s>This week your assignment is to begin observing the environment using your location-enabled cameraphone.
 Your task will be to **define ONE subject/phenomenon of interest** and catalog it with photographs, the accompanying geo-metadata that is created with that image, and any additional observational annotations.
 This practice will continue throughout the duration of the course; the data you collect will be central to grounding the theoretical and practical aspects of this course.</s>

 This week your assignment is to begin observing the environment using @joeyklee's [Streetview Mapper](https://streetview-mapper.org) - a web app that allows you to explore Google Streetview and map what you see to a shared public database.
-Your task will be to **define ONE subject/phenomenon of interest** and catalog it with the Streetview Mapper and add descriptions to your findings.
+Your task will be to **define ONE subject/phenomenon of interest** and catalog it with the Streetview Mapper and **add hashtags** and **descriptions** to your findings.
 This practice will continue throughout the duration of the course; the data you collect will be central to grounding the theoretical and practical aspects of this course.

 The point of this observational experiment is to train you to focus your attention.
 Throughout the course, you will be challenged to simultaneously observe and unpack your subject's varying characteristics and qualities and, more interestingly, the subject's history, politics, and geography.